12 Comments

 Welcome to the “new” right.
 Its leader (for whom two of his three wives are immigrants) tells us these fellow humans are "vermin".
 An "infestation" that's "poisoning the blood" of our nation.

-Anyone at Commonplace remember what "leaders" from history used such terms?
+Anyone at Commonplace remember which "leaders" from history used such terms?

 Expand full comment